 Customers: They must be the linchpin between the company and the frontline agents that interact with customers.
 Even for online companies, the call center is vital and the Supervisor is the steward of the customer experience.

 IT: They are the linchpin connecting the frontline to IT.
 All companies need systems to improve the customer experience and contain costs.
-The Supervisor can capture insights on system function and dysfunction and give the insight to IT for planning and action.
+The Supervisor can capture insights on system function and dysfunction and give insight to IT for planning and action.

-Legal: In today’s world the fear of lawsuit looms heavy for organizations.
+Legal: In today’s world the fear of lawsuits looms heavy for organizations.
 The Supervisor has the opportunity to capture information on products, policies, customers, and employee actions that can expose the company to legal risk and forward needed information to risk management or the legal department.

 Senior Management: Even though they struggle with senior management, they must link senior management and the frontline.
 The mission, values, and purpose of the organization must be disseminated effectively to boost employee engagement.

 In my opinion, the Supervisor job is a vital role that requires more diversity in skills than that of senior management.
 What do you think?

 Successful Supervisors do not just happen.
 While some individuals may lead intuitively, most need to continuously develop and grow to stay successful.
 And all need a system to follow.